 Central to the Andean view of the world is the idea of “vivir bien” which can be roughly translated as “living well”.
 For many families and communities, vivir bien means living simply in harmony and nature but each person you speak to will have their own idea of what it means for them.
 One farmer told me “For me, vivir bien means that you have everything you need.
 You’re able to grow food and you’re able to eat well”.
 Another said “Before we hardly had any money.
 We didn’t really grow very much.
 We didn’t eat very well.
 I didn’t dress very well.
 We didn’t have any proper shoes.
 Now we’ve got much more.
 We eat well and we’re producing food.
 For me, that’s vivir bien.”

-Respecting communities and each family’s understanding of vivir bien underpins the work of the local Bolivian organisations Bolivian farmer in greenhousesupported by CAFOD.
+Respecting communities and each family’s understanding of vivir bien underpins the work of the local Bolivian organisations supported by CAFOD.
 These organisations are providing essential support to communities in helping communities respond to the effects of the drought and the challenges of farming in such a tough environment.
 The work being done to support these families responds directly to their vision of vivir bien.
 For many families, this may be this may be about having access to water to irrigate their plants, for others it might technical training to help to help them grow more crops or learn how to make bread and cheese.

 For Don Ismael (right), vivir bien meant having his own greenhouse that allows him to grow vegetables all year round.